AWA EXHIBITION ACCEPTABLE ENTRIES – Effective 02/22

 E. Collage: Materials used for collage must originally be white and then colored by the artist.
 Rice papers, tissue papers, other acid free white papers and unvarnished synthetic papers may be used.

 F. Application: Paint may be applied by brush, rags, pouring, drawing initially, spattering or blowing through an atomizer or straw or using stamps hand-made by the artist.

-a.
-The exposed part of the mat must be at least 3” wide.
+- The mat must be white.
+The exposed part of the mat must be at least 3” wide, 4” is preferred.
 If 1/4” of the mat is covered by the frame the mat must be at least 3 ¼” wide.
 Mats must be well cut.

-b.
-A single colored inner mat (liner) may be added to the 3″ exposed mat.
+- A single-colored inner mat (liner) may be added to the 3″ exposed mat.

-E. SUSPENSION: Paintings must include a firmly attached heavy duty hanging wire attached so the high point of the stretched wire is 3” below the top of the frame.
+- Suspension: Paintings must include a firmly attached heavy duty hanging wire attached so the high point of the stretched wire is approximately 3” below the top of the frame.
+The hardware should be mounted 1/3 of the way down from the top of the frame.
 This is very important in helping those who hang the show.

 PLEASE double check your frame, matting, and glazing to be sure there is no damage, debris, or scuffs before you deliver it to the gallery.